 Sandoval said seeing the returning men and women humbles him as the state’s top military leader.

-“You see the sacrifices they make for us — they come back home, and I appreciate the freedom we have.”
+“You see the sacrifices they make for us — they come back home, and I appreciate the freedom we have,” he said.

-Col. Vernon Scarborough said the brigade provide logistical support in real time.
+Col. Vernon Scarborough said the brigade provided logistical support in real time.